Mike Farrell: Activism

-Even before he was well known, Farrell was an activist for many political and social causes.
-He was co-chair of the California Human Rights Watch for 10 years, was on the Board of Advisors of the original Cult Awareness Network, and has been president of Death Penalty Focus for more than 10 years, being the first person to be awarded its Human Rights Award, subsequently named after him in 2006.
-He received PETA's Humanitarian Award in 2001, and narrated a public service campaign for them about animal abuse.
+Even before he was well-known, Farrell was an activist for many political and social causes.
+He was co-chair of the California Human Rights Watch for ten years, was on the Board of Advisors of the original Cult Awareness Network, and has been president of Death Penalty Focus for more than 10 years, being the first person to be awarded its Human Rights Award, subsequently named after him in 2006.
+He received PETA's Humanitarian Award in 2001 and narrated a public service campaign for them about animal abuse.

 In 1985, Farrell was in Central America, helping refugees from the civil war in El Salvador.
 A guerrilla commander, Nidia Diaz, had been taken prisoner.
 She needed surgery, but no Salvadoran doctor would help her, so Medical Aid for El Salvador recruited a foreign doctor.
 Farrell was present as an observer for Amnesty International but was, in his words, "shanghaied into assisting with the surgery" when the doctor said his help was needed.
-The in-prison surgery was successful and Diaz went on to be one of the signatories of the Chapultepec Peace Accords, the peace treaty ending the war.
+The in-prison surgery was successful, and Diaz went on to be one of the signatories of the Chapultepec Peace Accords, the peace treaty ending the war.

 Farrell has been active in the Screen Actors Guild.
 In 2002 he was elected first vice president of the Guild in Los Angeles and served in the post for three years.

 In 2006, Farrell appeared with Jello Biafra and Keith Gordon in the documentary Whose War?, examining the U.S. role in the Iraq War.
 He also served on the advisory board of the Military Religious Freedom Foundation.

-In 2014, Farrell workshopped a play by George Shea which brought Dr. Charles David Keeling and his scientific work on atmospheric CO_{2} emissions to life.
+In 2014, Farrell workshopped a play by George Shea that brought Charles David Keeling and his scientific work on atmospheric CO_{2} emissions to life.

-In 2016, after the US presidential election of Donald Trump, Farrell appeared in a commercial to urge Republican electors to block Trump from becoming president by having 37 electors change their vote in the Electoral College from Trump to John Kasich.
+In 2016, after the US presidential election of Donald Trump, Farrell appeared in a commercial to urge Republican electors to block Trump from becoming president by having 37 electors vote for John Kasich instead.